kevinkit/Camera2TCP/README.md

 Allow Debuging, which is mainly the sending of the one image loaded by the Image paramter and alternated from the change parameter.

+# LEGAL DISCLAIMER

+The image lena.png is owned by "Playmate of the Month".
+Playboy Magazine.
+November 1972, photographed by Dwight Hooker